greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

 4. **Handle major issues first:**
    - Fix each major/complex issue individually
    - Test thoroughly
-   - Commit separately with clear messages
+   - Use [GitHub Desktop](https://desktop.github.com/) or your Git client to commit separately with clear messages

 ### 2. Import PR Comments to Tasks and Export to Markdown